Table of Contents Hide

 Even though the platform can be used as a marketing strategy when you’re starting with limited resources, social media should be used to engage and interact with real estate professionals who are already established in the industry.
 For example, one real estate hashtag has over 300,000 people who are following social media accounts.
 And it can be shared on multiple social media posts and landing pages for maximum effectiveness.

 When you run a targeted Facebook ad, you are reaching a qualified and high intent audience.
 This is why when it comes to social media marketing, the results for Facebook ads will always be higher than those of traditional methods such as letter drops.
+You can also try out this guide from Upbeat for more on Facebook ads.

 The result, in our experience, is that one single qualified and relevant buyer or seller via social media will make up for the social media investment.